 If reaching for the toes is difficult, hold the part of the leg that you can comfortably reach.

-Those with pain in knees, can place a folded blanket under the knees while on the pose.
+Those with knee pain can place a blanket under the knee while on the pose.
+Alternately, yoga block or yoga strap can be used for support.

 Those with severe pain in knees and back should refrain from practicing the pose.